Introduction

 Think about that for a moment too – modern science recognizes that the gut plays a key role in literally all processes in the body, including our cognitive abilities.
 So why would you want to mess with your microbiome?

-Kicking the Sugar Habit
+Kicking The Sugar Habit

 Yes we know – you love sweet things, and its really hard to let them go.
 If nothing else, we humans are united in our love of sugar!
 But it just isn’t worth everything you and your loved ones are going to lose to satisfy the craving.